kylegilman/video-embed-thumbnail-generator/readme.txt

 = Why doesn't my video play? =

 Most of the time your video doesn't play because it's not encoded in the right format.
 Videos have containers like mp4, mov, ogv, mkv, flv, etc and within those containers there are video and audio codecs like H.264, MPEG-4, VP8, etc. The best option for this plugin is an mp4 container with H.264 video and AAC audio. mp4s with MPEG-4 video will not play in the Flash player, and if you don't use AAC audio you won't get any audio.
+The Flash player will not play mp4/m4v/mov files that don't have the MooV atom at the head of the file.
+FFMPEG puts the MooV atom at the end of the file, so this can be a problem.
+I'm working on a solution for an upcoming version of the plugin.

 = Why doesn't this work with YouTube? =